git-gfischer/slam_dataset_rospkg/README.md

 ```

 ## Ground Truth extraction
 To create a text file with the robots trajectory from a motion camera system, run the following command.
 You will need a terminal with roscore running and another terminal with your rosbag running as well.
+This will create a txt file with name ground_truth.txt
 ```
-rosrun slam_dataset_rospkg gt_extractor topic:=<topic Name>
+rosrun slam_dataset_rospkg gt_extractor _topic:=<topic Name>
 ```